gprinc/sia-tps/tp1/Readme.md

  - `limit`: if you use the `IDA*` algorithm, you may set its maximum limit.
 The default value is 100.

+  - `iterations`: if you use the `IDA*` algorithm, you may set its maximum amount of iterations.
+The default value is 100.

  - `heuristic`: you can select which heuristic to use for `A*`, `IDA*` and `GG`.
 The possible values are `bg`, `pb`, `bgw`.
 The default value is bg.

  `bg`'s heuristic ...